danielpacker/lightsync/README.md

 ### Prerequisites

 The only prerequisites are Java 8 SE and the Java 8 SDK.
-Untested on other versions, but may work.
+Untested on other versions, but newer versions will probably work.
 Any compilation dependencies will be pulled in via MavenCentral/gradle.
 The only external dependency is log4j.

 ## Running the tests